Limitations with CRM FetchXML

 4. You can't use SQL functions in FetchXML query.
 CRM has support for some built-in functions, but any additional SQL functions are not supported.

-5. No support of UNIONs (Thanks to Dirk Fabricius for his contribution by commenting below).
+5. No support of UNIONs (Thanks to Dirk Fabricius for his contribution by commenting on this post initially).

 6. There is no support of a CASE / WHEN structure.